Skip to main content

 3. Print from your Internet browser

-How do I save OWL resources?
+How do I save Purdue OWL resources?

-The best way to save OWL resources is to convert them to Portable Document Format (PDF).
+The best way to save Purdue OWL resources is to convert them to Portable Document Format (PDF).
 You will need Adobe Professional or an open-source PDF converter to do this.
 For more information about PDFs, click here.

 2. Select Print from your Internet browser, but rather than printing to a machine, select the Save as a PDF option.

-Once you have saved the OWL resource as a PDF, you may print or save it.
-You may also cut and paste text from the OWL into word processing applications, but be sure to follow our Fair Use Policy when you do this.
+Once you have saved the Purdue OWL resource as a PDF, you may print or save it.
+You may also cut and paste text from the Purdue OWL into word processing applications, but be sure to follow our Fair Use Policy when you do this.

 Do you offer editing/proofing services?